Calix (NYSE:CALX) Updates Q4 2021 Earnings Guidance

-Calix (NYSE:CALX) last posted its earnings results on Sunday, October 24th.
-The communications equipment provider reported $0.35 EPS for the quarter, beating the Zacks’ consensus estimate of $0.28 by $0.07.
-Calix had a net margin of 13.16% and a return on equity of 30.06%.
-The company had revenue of $172.23 million for the quarter, compared to analysts’ expectations of $167.68 million.
-During the same quarter in the prior year, the company posted $0.34 earnings per share.
-Calix’s revenue for the quarter was up 14.4% compared to the same quarter last year.
-As a group, research analysts forecast that Calix will post 0.93 EPS for the current fiscal year.
+Calix (NYSE:CALX) last announced its quarterly earnings data on Sunday, October 24th.
+The communications equipment provider reported $0.35 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.28 by $0.07.
+The firm had revenue of $172.23 million during the quarter, compared to analysts’ expectations of $167.68 million.
+Calix had a return on equity of 22.95% and a net margin of 36.05%.
+The company’s quarterly revenue was up 14.4% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.34 EPS.
+As a group, equities analysts predict that Calix will post 0.98 EPS for the current fiscal year.

-In related news, Director J Daniel Plants sold 1,290 shares of the company’s stock in a transaction on Wednesday, August 4th.
-The stock was sold at an average price of $45.97, for a total transaction of $59,301.30.
-Following the transaction, the director now directly owns 61,211 shares of the company’s stock, valued at $2,813,869.67.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Christopher J. Bowick sold 20,000 shares of the company’s stock in a transaction on Friday, August 6th.
-The shares were sold at an average price of $45.41, for a total value of $908,200.00.
+In other Calix news, Director Christopher J. Bowick sold 20,000 shares of Calix stock in a transaction dated Friday, August 6th.
+The stock was sold at an average price of $45.41, for a total transaction of $908,200.00.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director J Daniel Plants sold 1,290 shares of the business’s stock in a transaction dated Wednesday, August 4th.
+The shares were sold at an average price of $45.97, for a total value of $59,301.30.
+Following the completion of the transaction, the director now directly owns 61,211 shares in the company, valued at $2,813,869.67.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 92,290 shares of company stock valued at $4,601,701.
-16.64% of the stock is currently owned by company insiders.
+Insiders have sold a total of 227,290 shares of company stock worth $12,716,501 over the last ninety days.
+Company insiders own 16.64% of the company’s stock.

 An institutional investor recently raised its position in Calix stock.
-Royal Bank of Canada grew its position in Calix, Inc. (NYSE:CALX) by 30.5% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 3,746 shares of the communications equipment provider’s stock after acquiring an additional 876 shares during the quarter.
-Royal Bank of Canada’s holdings in Calix were worth $178,000 as of its most recent SEC filing.
-77.93% of the stock is currently owned by institutional investors.
+Royal Bank of Canada increased its position in shares of Calix, Inc. (NYSE:CALX) by 30.5% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 3,746 shares of the communications equipment provider’s stock after buying an additional 876 shares during the quarter.
+Royal Bank of Canada’s holdings in Calix were worth $178,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 77.93% of the company’s stock.

 Calix Company Profile